Chapter 14 : Oh, Bludger!

 | ||Rating: Mature||Chapter Reviews: 23|

 Background: Font color:

 14. OH, BLUDGER!

 Albus had become somewhat of a connoisseur of awkward moments.

-Anjali stood in front of the northernmost window of the common room, hands clasped behind her back as she stared out into the lake.
-In early autumn, when the waters were low and the light danced across the panes, the glass could almost be mistaken for an emerald.
-Like a pearl crown, the bordering archway stood a magnificent twenty feet tall, a fitting frame for Salazar's opulent flair.
+Anjali stood in front of the northernmost window of the common room, hands clasped behind her back.
+In early autumn, when the lake’s waters were low and the light danced across the panes, the glass could almost be mistaken for an emerald.
+Like a pearl crown, the bordering archway stood a magnificent twenty feet tall, a fitting frame for Salazar’s opulent flair.

 But it was a paltry replacement for the sun.